ru4ls/ComfyUI_Nano_Banana/README.md

 <img width="1920" height="814" alt="NanoBanana_Pro_00012_" src="https://github.com/user-attachments/assets/da5af049-01a3-49b2-88ba-26d8b92050e4" />

+### Grounding with Search and Multi image Results Generation

+1. Add the `NanoBanana AIO` node to your workflow.
+2. Enter a `prompt` that requires current data or information from the web (e.g., weather forecasts, current events, trending topics) along with image variation guide (e.g., image 1 of 4 ..., image 2 of 4 ...).
+3. Set `image_count` to desired number.
+4. Toggle the `use_search` parameter to `True` to enable Google Search functionality.
+5. Optionally connect reference images if needed.
+6. Set the desired `aspect_ratio` and `image_size` based on your needs.
+7. Connect the two outputs: `image` and `grounding_sources` to appropriate display nodes.
+8. The `grounding_sources` output will contain citations and links to the sources used in generating the response.

 **Sample Prompt:** "Using provided image ensure style consistency, composition and how data displayed.
 Search for and visualize the current weather forecast for the next 5 days in [CITY], with the city iconic spot as a background weather chart.